The SPEC program is used for making spectra of many seismic signals in a semiautomatic manner. It can be used for several investigations:

 Distance correction alpha: The spectral amplitudes are multiplied by R**(distance correction) if different from zero.
 This option MUST be set if moment or moment magnitude options (see below) are selected as well as calculation of Q. However, it can be used without instrumental correction.
 For body waves, use 1.
 Note that the geometrical spreading use here is simpler than used in MULPLT.

-Minimum correlation coefficient and minimum signal to noise ratio for kappa: The minimum correlation coefficient and signal to noise ratio for an event to be included in average kappa.
+Minimum correlation coefficient and minimum signal to noise ratio for kappa and optional maximum hypocentral distance: The minimum correlation coefficient and signal to noise ratio for an event to be included in average kappa.
 The coefficients are from the linear fit to the flat part of the spectrum.
+The optional maximum hypocentral distance can be used to limit the data to e.g. 50 km. if used here, then the data in the input file does not have to be distance limitied.

 Velocity and density: Velocity (km/sec) and density (g/cm*cm) used for calculating moment spectra.
 If set to 0,0, no moment spectra are calculated.
 See section on MULPLT for details of calculation.